 South-facing rooms have a warmer light coming in and mushroom paint colours generally do well in these spaces.
 Yes, they will warm up, but you’ll find that they generally still hold a ‘basic mushroom’ look, particularly if you choose a mushroom that has a wink more gray in it.

-Some greige paint colours can LOOK like a mushroom colour in a south-facing room (or west-facing in the afternoon).
-South-facing light is a warm light, so it will take that gray/beige blend and try to lean it more to the beige/brown side, making it look more like mushroom.
+However, some greige paint colours can LOOK like a mushroom colour in a south-facing room (or west-facing in the afternoon).
+South-facing light is a warm light, so it will take that gray-beige blend and try to lean it more to the beige-brown side, making it look more like mushroom.

 JUST REMEMBER, once the sun goes down in the evening, you won’t have that natural light to moderate things, so make sure you like your paint colour all day!

-Now, THIS can be a tough sell.
-Because north facing light is a slightly gray/gray-blue light, this will ADD gray to a mushroom paint colour – pulling it closer to greige.
-And this can be okay if you like greige, however, if you prefer the slightly warmer side of things, you might find that a mushroom in a north facing room loses the warmth that you were looking for.
+THIS can be a tough sell.
+Because north-facing light is a slightly gray-blue light, it will ADD gray to a mushroom paint colour – pulling it closer to greige.
+And this can be okay if you like greige, however, if you prefer the slightly warmer side of things, you might find that a mushroom paint colour in a north-facing room loses the warmth that you were hoping for.

 Shown next, SW Anew Gray is likely in a north-facing room as you can see how it falls considerably more to the gray side of things.
 Again, this is okay if you like gray, but if you are wanting the subtle warmth that mushroom offers, you’ll want to avoid this type of colour in a room with northern exposure.

 If you are struggling to find a mushroom that stays warm enough for you in a north-facing room, you may need to bump things up more to the subdued beige range, something like SW Barcelona Beige, as shown in this north-facing room, or Balanced Beige (which we’ll talk about below).
 But remember, it will go back to its regular warmth once the sun goes down.